izkea/tt/readme.md

 ## TT, The Tunnel
-A lightwight, cross-platform, secure and functional tunnel protocol (tool)
+A lightwight, cross-platform, secure and functional tunnel protocol, or tool.

 ----
 ### Quick Start